-Our qualifications have been produced in consultation with industry leaders and employers, matching the needs of the industry with what learners really need to understand.
+These qualifications have been produced in consultation with industry leaders and employers, matching the needs of the industry with what learners really need to understand.

-How many units make up the qualification?
+How many modules make up the qualification?

-Which units are mandatory?
+Which modules are mandatory?

 What qualifications are there?